zeldaret/mm/docs/schedule_scripting_language.md

 #### `branch`

-Unconditionally move the control flow to the passed label.
+Unconditionally transfer control to the passed label.

 ##### `branch` arguments